Yazanalhuwaitat/yazanalhuwaitat/README.md

 - 👋 Hi, I’m @Yazanalhuwaitat
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning computer science
+- 🌱 I graduated in computer science
 - 📫 How to reach me my email

 <!---